 It was all downhill from there for Esau after that foolish decision.
 Luckily, most of us aren’t that silly, right?
 Esau must have been an exception to most people…

-Jacob had a lot of boys: eleven, to be exact.
-He gave his blessing to his son Joseph’s boys, Ephraim and Manasseh, so history counts him having twelve boys.*** Those twelve boys grew, had boys of their own, and became the mighty nation of Israel.
+Jacob had a lot of boys: twelve, to be exact.
+Those twelve boys grew, had boys of their own, and became the mighty nation of Israel.

 God loved Israel.
 He promised them He would send a Messiah, someone to save all mankind from sin.
 In fact, God told Israel all kinds of important things about the Messiah through his prophets – special men God chose to speak to Israel for Him.
 The Israelites knew more than 300 facts about the Messiah, like where he would be born, that kings would bring him gifts, and that Herod would kill Jewish children looking for him.